prabhasak/masters-thesis/README.md

 **Framework, langauge, OS:** Tensorflow 1.14, Python 3.7, Windows 10

-**Motivation:** This is a humble attempt at combining all (or most) of the cool features provided by Stable Baselines!
+**Motivation:** Train a GAIL model to imitate expert demonstrations generated using a trained RL model.
+This is also an attempt to integrate all (or most) of the cool features provided by Stable Baselines which, to the best of my knowledge, is uncharted territory!

 **Idea**: Pick your favourite [env, algo] pair -> **train RL** -> **generate expert data** -> **train GAIL**